 \subsection{Model Architecture}

-To focus on the general applicability of our technique, we choose to train relatively simple models (model properties are shown in Table~\ref{tab:models}) based on the hardware-efficient ansatz, which is composed of alternating layers of single-qubit rotation gates and two-qubit CNOT gates~\citep{cerezo2021variational}.
-An example of this structure is shown in Appendix~\ref{ap:circuit} for reference.
-Data is encoded into the system with an amplitude encoding scheme, where the intensity of a pixel corresponds to the amplitude of one of the basis states.
+To focus on the general applicability of our technique, we choose to train relatively simple models (model properties are shown in Table~\ref{tab:models}) based on the hardware-efficient ansatz, which is composed of alternating layers of single-qubit rotation gates and two-qubit CNOT gates~\cite{cerezo2021variational}.
+Data is encoded in the system using an amplitude-encoding scheme, where the intensity of a pixel corresponds to the amplitude of a basis state.
 For these datasets, it is not generally true that each data point is normalized with $|\vect{x}| = 1$, meaning we can not directly encode them as quantum states $\ket{x} = \sum_i x_i \ket{b_i}$, but must first apply some transformation.
 The easiest of these is to simply divide each data point by its norm; however, we find empirically that this can cause issues during training, as the absolute value of a pixel's amplitude can change from image to image, even when the intensity is the same, due to images having differing levels of overall brightness.
-We instead utilize an encoding scheme that has an overflow state.
-This overflow state allows us to encode the value of each pixel in a way that is consistent image to image, while maintaining the normalization condition of quantum states.
+We instead use an encoding scheme with an overflow state.
+This overflow state allows us to encode the value of each pixel in a way that is consistent image-to-image, while maintaining the normalization condition of quantum states.
 In an $n$ qubit model, we scale $2^n - 1$ pixel values $x_i$ to be within $[0, (\frac{1}{2^{n}-1})^{\frac{1}{2}}]$.
 The remaining state, the overflow state, is then assigned the value $\smash{(1-\sum_i^{2^n-1}|x_i|^2)^\frac{1}{2}}$ so that the final norm of the state is $1$.
 Measurement is performed on a single qubit in the Z basis, i.e., $O$ in Eq.~\ref{eq:model} is the single qubit Z operator.
-While testing, we found improved performance when using a nonlinear tanh activation applied to the output of the circuit.
+While testing, we found improved performance with a nonlinear tanh activation applied to the circuit's output.
 All of our discussion from before still applies upon simple modification using the chain rule.